 And these are your keys!

 We headed back out pretty quickly to find some lunch.
 We walked around a bit before settling on a pizza place just down the block.
+Right after lunch Glenn texted saying that he was on his way so we went back to the apartment and met him there.
+We were all SO excited to see him.
+It was a long two weeks apart!

 That first night we took taxis up to Park Guell and discovered that all the tickets were sold out for the rest of the night.
 So we found a little playground and let the kids get worn out for a bit before heading back to our neighborhood.
 We walked to the Sagrada Familia to see if we could get tickets for the next day and sweet Finny passed out while Glenn was carrying him.